Ritin Bhaduri, Ph.D., Program Director

 The Master of Science in Marine Sciences program is administered through MLML and an academic department from a consortium campus (biological science, geology, natural science, or other department) depending on the student’s choice.
 The prospective student must meet the entrance requirements for the department and be accepted into the MLML graduate program by a MLML faculty member, and will then be accepted into provisional or conditionally classified graduate status by normal procedures at that campus.
 The student will become classified upon completion of MLML’s requirements.

 Admission to the M.S.
 Marine Sciences program through Stanislaus State requires application both to the University and to the Department of Biological Sciences.
-Completed applications must be received by January 15 for the following fall semester or August 15 for the following spring semester.
-Application materials for the Department of Biological Sciences are due February 15 or September 15.
+Completed applications must be received by January 15 for the following fall semester.
+Application materials for the Department of Biological Sciences are due February 15.
 Applications must include:

 - A copy of transcripts of all undergraduate courses with summary of overall grade point average and grade point average in upper-division biological sciences courses or the last 60 units